Meet Sarah

 I was a kid who ABSOLUTELY grew up feeling too embarrassed and unsure to talk about anything to do with sex at all.

-So here's one thing I know.
+But here's one thing I know.

 And here's why.

-For the past 5 years, I've been helping parents overcome the awkward.
+For the past 9 years, I've been helping parents overcome the awkward.

-We’ve learnt to start conversations, answer questions, stay connected with our kids as they grow, and provide a culture of openness and acceptance at home.
-Our kids have grown in confidence and self-respect, and they see us parents as their go-to resource when they need guidance.
+They’ve learnt to start conversations, answer questions, nurture more connection with their kids as they grow, and provide a culture of openness and acceptance at home.

-Most parents want to support their children as they grow toward puberty and mature into adulthood.
-And they want to raise kids who can respect themselves, speak up for what it right and respect the people around them.
+And they want to raise kids who can respect themselves, speak up for what isn't right and respect the people around them.

 I can help!